Skip to main content Skip to footer

 Bay Tree

-Settlers started moving into the Bay Tree area about 1914, drawn there by homestead land, which cost $10.00 for a quarter-section.
+Settlers started moving into the Bay Tree area in approximately 1914, drawn there by cheap homesteading land, which cost $10 for a quarter-section.
 Many of the settlers were veterans of WWI who were offered free land under the Soldiers Settlement Board scheme.

-The first public building erected in the Bay Tree area was Bay Tree School in 1921, with Minnie McNaught as the first teacher, teaching children from the Davies, Bourque, Bourdon, Smathers and Ryan families.
-By 1930, there had been an influx of settlers in the district and a new school was constructed on SE 4-79-13-W6.
+The first public building erected in the Bay Tree area was the Bay Tree School in 1921.
+Minnie McNaught was the first teacher, teaching children from the Davies, Bourque, Bourdon, Smathers, and Ryan families.
+By 1930, there had been an influx of settlers in the district and a new school was constructed on SE 04-79-13-W6.

-People continued to be drawn to the area and by 1937 a new and even bigger school was built on the same site.
+People continued to be drawn to the area, and by 1937 a new and even bigger school was built on the same site.
 There was a strong feeling of community among the people who arrived in Bay Tree.
-Homes and schools were constructed by neighbors banding together to support each other.
+Homes and schools were constructed by neighbours banding together to support each other.

-Sports teams and community clubs were supported by the local people who were proud of their achievements.
 In the early years, community events were organized by the Farm Women’s Union, later called the Women of Unifarm.
-After the Women of Unifarm disbanded in 1979, the Bay Tree Community Club was formed to continue community fundraising and events in Bay Tree.
+After the Women of Unifarm disbanded in 1979, the Bay Tree Community Club was formed, to continue community fundraising and events in Bay Tree.
 The meetings were held in the homes of club members.
-Each year the members would make and raffle a quilt and raise additional funds with a bake sale.
+Each year, the members would make and raffle a quilt and raise additional funds with a bake sale.
 They also organized Halloween events at the Bay Tree Hall.

 Contact Us